Sample collection

 • Impression smears: Useful in exudative skin lesions and preparation of cytology smears from biopsy specimens.
 Smears may yield only surface contamination and may not be representative of the lesion.
 In preparing impression smears from biopsy specimens it is critical to make smears before exposure of the tissue to formalin to avoid staining artifacts from formalin fumes.

 • Tissue scrapings: Indicated in flat skin lesions that cannot be easily aspirated or on biopsy specimens that are poorly exfoliating.
-Hints:

-• Aspirate solid areas of cystic masses or masses with soft fluctuant areas as the fluid filled areas will often only contain poorly cellular fluid, blood or necrotic debris.
+• Aspirate solid areas of cystic masses or masses with soft fluctuant areas as the fluid-filled areas will often only contain poorly cellular fluid, blood or necrotic debris.

 • Avoid thick smears as cells will be impossible to identify if they are not well spread.
 Using only a small drop of sample will help, especially from tissue that readily exfoliate (ex. lymph nodes) or if peripheral blood contamination has occurred.